UCL/MPHY0026/doc/registration/manual_registration.rst

 so that it aligns with the intra-operative scene, e.g. live video.

 * To get a feel for this `try manipulating this model, provided on-line by Kitware <https://kitware.github.io/vtk-js/examples/VolumeContour.html>`_.
-* To overlay a 3D liver CT model over a 2D video image, giving an augmented reality feel, try:
+* To overlay a 3D liver CT model over a 2D video image, giving an augmented reality feel, follow the :ref:`PythonSetup`, then try:

 .. code-block:: language